avimehenwal/avimehenwal.in/content/blog/rust/index.md

 ## Rust

+> A language empowering everyone to build reliable and efficient software.
+> Write code for perpetuity

 * low level **system language**[^8], contrast to `Go`, a language for **sysadmins**
+* Rust is a **statically compiled**
+  * The process of verifying and enforcing the constraints of types .
+Type Checking may occur either at compile-time (a static check) or at run-time (dynamic check).
 * memory safe, solve memory management problem
   * no `segmenation fault` - date moved by a pointer and then a function calling the dereferenced pointer again
   * Compiler keeps track of all pointers in context